MicrosoftDocs/ATADocs/ATPDocs/support.md

 To contact Microsoft Support:

-If you have Premier Support, visit the [portal for Premier Support customers](https://premier.microsoft.com/) to submit incidents, browse solutions, and get help.
+If you have Premier Support, visit the [portal for Unified Support customers](https://learn.microsoft.com/services-hub/unified/support/open-support-requests) to submit incidents, browse solutions, and get help.

 For other customers, use the support widget as follows: